nwcourses/nwcourses.github.io/COM623/sessions/week_1/index.md

 - I've defined a function (`Todo`) here, using the lambda syntax.
 It is often called an arrow function.
 We looked at these last year in COM518.

-- The `Todo` function takes some text and a unique ID, and returns an HTML string containing the Todo item formatted as HTML.
+- The `Todo` function takes some text and a unique ID as parameters, and returns an HTML string containing the Todo item formatted as HTML.
 It contains a simple close button, taking the form of a `span` containing the letter `X`.
-Later on we will add an event handler to this, to to make that specific todo item disappear.
+Later on we will add an event handler to this, to to make that specific todo item disappear when it is clicked. **Note how the `span` has an ID based on the todo item's numerical ID, we will need this later to identify which item was clicked.**

 - Add code to your `main.js` to import the default export (the `Todo` function) from `todo.js` into your `main.js`, in a similar way to how youj imported the todos array from `todolist.js`.

 ## Array Operations

-You should know what an array is - it is a data structure represented by `[]`.
+You should know what an array is - it is a data structure represented by `[]` which can be used to contain multiple items of data.
 We have already used arrays, our todo list is an array of object literals:

 ```js
 const todos = [